osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 Of those interfaces, just the following methods have custom logic:

-* `ICS4Wrapper.SendPacket` adds tracking of value sent via an ibc channel
+* `ICS4Wrapper.SendPacket` forwards to contract, with intent of tracking of value sent via an ibc channel
-* `Middleware.OnRecvPacket` adds tracking of value received via an ibc channel
+* `Middleware.OnRecvPacket` forwards to contract, with intent of tracking of value received via an ibc channel
-* `Middleware.OnAcknowledgementPacket` undos the tracking of a sent packet if the acknowledgment is not a success
+* `Middleware.OnAcknowledgementPacket` forwards to contract, with intent of undoing the tracking of a sent packet if the acknowledgment is not a success
-* `OnTimeoutPacket` undos the tracking of a sent packet if the packet times out (is not relayed)
+* `OnTimeoutPacket` forwards to contract, with intent of undoing the tracking of a sent packet if the packet times out (is not relayed)

 All other methods from those interfaces are passthroughs to the underlying implementations.